Neuromodulation (medicine)

 Neuromodulation is "the alteration of nerve activity through targeted delivery of a stimulus, such as electrical stimulation or chemical agents, to specific neurological sites in the body".
 It is carried out to normalize – or modulate – nervous tissue function.
-Neuromodulation is an evolving therapy that can involve a range of electromagnetic stimuli such as a magnetic field (rTMS), an electric current, or a drug instilled directly in the subdural space (intrathecal drug delivery).
+Neuromodulation is an evolving therapy that can involve a range of electromagnetic stimuli, such as a magnetic field (rTMS), an electric current, or a drug delivered directly into the subdural space (intrathecal drug delivery).
 Emerging applications involve targeted introduction of genes or gene regulators and light (optogenetics), and by 2014, these had been at minimum demonstrated in mammalian models, or first-in-human data had been acquired.
 The most clinical experience has been with electrical stimulation.

+Neurotherapy, in modern use, is a synonym for neuromodulation.
+While neurotherapy may have a broader meaning, its modern definition focuses exclusively on technological methods that exert an energy-based effect on the development of a balanced nervous system in order to address symptom control and cure several conditions.
+Neurotherapy is a medical treatment that implements systemic targeted delivery of an energy stimulus or chemical agents to a specific neurological zone in the body to alter neuronal activity and stimulate neuroplasticity in a way that develops (or balances) a nervous system in order to treat different diseases, restore and/or to improve patients' physical strength, cognitive functions, and overall health.

 Neuromodulation, whether electrical or magnetic, employs the body's natural biological response by stimulating nerve cell activity that can influence populations of nerves by releasing transmitters, such as dopamine, or other chemical messengers such as the peptide Substance P, that can modulate the excitability and firing patterns of neural circuits.
 There may also be more direct electrophysiological effects on neural membranes as the mechanism of action of electrical interaction with neural elements.
 The end effect is a "normalization" of a neural network function from its perturbed state.
 Presumed mechanisms of action for neurostimulation include depolarizing blockade, stochastic normalization of neural firing, axonal blockade, reduction of neural firing keratosis, and suppression of neural network oscillations.
 A recent review (2024) has identified relevant etiological hypotheses of non-invasive neuromodulation in different techniques.
 Data analysis revealed that mitochondrial activity seems to play a central role in different techniques.
 Analysis of the mother-fetus neurocognitive model provided insights into the conditions of natural neuromodulation of the fetal nervous system during pregnancy.
 According to this position, the electromagnetic properties of the mother's heart and its interaction with her own and the fetal nervous system ensure the balanced development of the embryo's nervous system and guarantee the development of the correct architecture of the nervous system with the necessary cognitive functions corresponding to the ecological context and the qualities that make human beings unique.
 Based on these results, the article suggested the hypothesis of the origin of neurostimulation during gestation.
-Although the exact mechanisms of neurostimulation are not known, the empirical effectiveness has led to considerable application clinically.
+Although the exact mechanisms of neurostimulation remain unknown, the empirical effectiveness has resulted in the surge of its clinical application.